QuestPDF/QuestPDF/readme.md

 6) **Enjoy fast PDF generation** - QuestPDF is created upon SkiaSharp, a well-known graphical library, and converts your data into PDF documents.
 It offers a highly optimized layouting engine capable of generating over 1000 PDF files per minute per core.
 The entire process is thread-safe.

+## Support QuestPDF

+All great frameworks and libraries started from zero.
+Please help us to make QuestPDF a commonly known library and an obvious choice in case of generating PDF documents.
+It can be as easy as:
+- Giving this repository a star ⭐ so more people will know about it,
+- Observing 🤩 the library to know about each new realease,
+- Trying our sample project to see how easy it is to create an invoice 📊,
+- Sharing your thoughts 💬 with us and your colleagues,
+- Simply using it 👨‍💻 and suggesting new features,
+- Creating new features 🆕 for everybody.

 ## Installation